govuk-one-login/billing-transaction-monitoring/README.md

 ## Running UI Tests

-Our UI testing suite determines which environment to use based on the `ENV_NAME` environment variable. `ENV_NAME` is used to select the corresponding base URL from the configuration un the `wdio.conf.ts` file.
+Our UI testing suite determines which environment to use based on the `ENV_NAME` environment variable. `ENV_NAME` is used to select the corresponding base URL from the configuration in the `wdio.conf.ts` file.

 If `ENV_NAME` is not set or if its set to a value other than "dev","build" or "staging", the baseURL defaults to the local URL which is http://localhost:3000 .
 This allows test to be run against local development environment by default.